 1. What are the fines under 1214.1 PC?

-Penal Code 1214.1 PC is the California statute that states a person must pay a $100.00 fine if he fails to appear in a court-ordered criminal proceeding.1 This proceeding can be for any of the following crimes:
+Penal Code 1214.1 PC is the California statute that states you must pay a $100 civil assessment for failing to appear in a court-ordered criminal proceeding.2

-Note that a prosecutor must prove two things in order for a defendant to be fined under this statute.
-These are:
+A prosecutor must prove two things in order for you to be fined under this statute:

-- a notice was sent to the defendant telling him to appear in court, and
+- a notice was sent to you telling you to appear in court, and

-- the party ignored the notice “without good cause.”3
+- you ignored the notice “without good cause.”3

-The use of the language “without good cause” means that a defendant may have a valid legal defense to any charges under PC 1214.1 if he failed to appear because of a good cause.
-One example would be that an emergency led to his failure to appear.
+The use of the language “without good cause” means you may very well have a valid legal defense to PC 1214.1 charges if you failed to appear because of a good cause.
+One example would be that an emergency led to your failure to appear.

 2. Is it a crime to fail to appear in court?

-A person can be charged with the crime of “failure to appear” in California if:
+You can be charged with the crime of “failure to appear” in California if you:

-- he is charged with or convicted of a California crime,
+- are charged with or convicted of a California crime,

-- he willfully fails to appear in court when required to do so, in order to evade the process of the court.4
+- willfully fail to appear in court when required to do so, in order to evade the process of the court.4

-California Penal Code 1320 sets out the crime of “failing to appear” for defendants who are released on their own recognizance.5 Penal Code 1320.5 describes “failure to appear” for California defendants who are released on bail.6
+California Penal Code 1320 sets out the crime of “failing to appear” if you are released on your own recognizance.5 Penal Code 1320.5 sets out the crime of “failure to appear” if you are released on bail.6

-If initially charged with or convicted of a misdemeanor, and the defendant was released on his own recognizance, then failure to appear is a misdemeanor.7 The penalties include up to six months in county jail.
+If you are initially charged with or convicted of a misdemeanor, and you were released on your own recognizance, then failure to appear is a misdemeanor.7 The penalties include up to six months in county jail.

-- charged with or convicted of a felony, and released on his own recognizance, or
+- charged with or convicted of a felony, and released on your own recognizance, or

 - charged with or convicted of a felony, and released on bail,